puneetpahuja/cloJS/README.md

 * Vectors
 * Tildes (Prefaced to dereferencable symbols in the Macro-body - more later...)
 * Function names (functions can be passed as arguments)
-* S-expressions themselves (nested expression as in our exaple above)
+* S-expressions themselves (nested expression as in our example above)

 We will obviously have to parse the parentheses as well to understand where an expression begins, and where it ends.